opencog/atomspace/opencog/persist/sql/README.md

 Missing features/ToDo items
 ---------------------------
- * Add incoming-set caching support.
-Issue #1373
- * Provide optimized table layout for EvaluationLinks.
- * Provide optimized layout for sheaf sections.
- * Add support for multiple atom spaces.
+ * Support for multiple atom spaces.

 A general review of the design, the design goals and the operational philosophy is given in the [Design README](README-design.md).